-- a) An appeal may be made while the ball is live or dead, but the defensive team loses the opportunity of making an appeal if it is not made: - before the next legal or illegal pitch, except for an illegal substitute, unannounced player, illegal re-entry, replacement or withdrawn player and runners switching bases; - ii) before all defensive players have left fair territory on their way to the bench or dugout area.
-If a fielder makes the appeal, the fielder must be in the infield when making the appeal; or - iii) in the case of the last play of the game, before the Umpires have left the field of play. - b) a runners may leave their base during live ball appeal plays when: - i) the ball leaves the pitcher's circle; - ii) the ball leaves the pitcher's possession; or - iii) the pitcher makes a throwing motion indicating a play or fake throw. - c) DEAD BALL APPEAL.
-Once the ball has been returned to the infield and "Time" has been called or the ball becomes dead, any defensive team member in the infield, with or without possession of the ball, may make a verbal appeal on a runner missing a base or leaving a base too soon on a caught fly ball.
+- a) An appeal may be made while the ball is live or dead, but the defensive team loses the opportunity of making an appeal if it is not made: - before the next legal or illegal pitch, except for an illegal substitute, unannounced player, illegal re-entry, replacement or withdrawn player and runners switching bases; - before all defensive players have left fair territory on their way to the bench or dugout area.
+If a fielder makes the appeal, the fielder must be in the infield when making the appeal; - iii) in the case of the last play of the game, before the Umpires have left the field of play; or - iv) at any time an incorrect runner is on base in a tiebreaker inning or as a temporary runner for the catcher or pitcher of record. - b) A runner may leave their base during live ball appeal plays when: - i) the ball leaves the pitcher's circle; - ii) the ball leaves the pitcher's possession; or - iii) the pitcher makes a throwing motion indicating a play or fake throw. - c) DEAD BALL APPEAL.
+Once the ball has been returned to the infield and "TIME" has been called or the ball becomes dead, any defensive team member in the infield, with or without possession of the ball, may make an appeal on a runner missing a base or leaving a base too soon on a caught fly ball.
 A coach or manager may only make a dead ball appeal after stepping onto the playing field.
 The administering Umpire should acknowledge the appeal and then make a decision on the play.
 No runner may leave their base during this period as the ball remains dead until the next pitch.